szaszak/blender_velvets/README.md

 because in almost all the cases, that's what an editor really want - to render the range he has set for his timeline.
 Otherwise, it would be a bit confusing.

-Observation 1: Panning audio in Blender only works with mono sources, be warned.
+Observation: Panning audio in Blender only works with mono sources, be warned.

-Observation 2: The proxy approach on this script is quite personal, due to the way Blender behaves with different FPS sources.
-I'd rather equalize all source videos FPSs via script (and make them mono, by the way) before editing, otherwise it'd be hell.
-Since I'm at it, I use the same script to make the proxies, so <b>::velvet_goldmine::</b> just toggles the strips back to their original, full-sized sources, or to their proxies.

     "Audio Pan Toggle"